llm-bible/llm-bible.github.io/_publications/danilevsky2025library.markdown

 bibkey: danilevsky2025library
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2504.11704"}
-tags: ['Training Techniques', 'Tools', 'Reinforcement Learning', 'RAG', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Tools', 'RAG', 'Reinforcement Learning', 'Training Techniques']
 ---
 In the developer community for large language models (LLMs), there is not yet a clean pattern analogous to a software library, to support very large scale